If you’ve never actually seen a Munchkin cat in person, we need to warn you that when you do, you’re going to have a hard time “not smiling”.

 Which brings us…

-Aside from the fact that all Munchkin cats and kittens are going to have shortened limbs, you’re generally going to find that they will look very similar to a domestic shorthair or longhaired cat (thus one of the arguments that the Munchkin isn’t a true breed of its own).
+Aside from the fact that all Munchkin cats and kittens are going to have shortened limbs, you’re generally going to find that they will look very similar to a domestic shorthair or longhaired cat (thus, one of the arguments that the Munchkin isn’t an actual breed of its own).
+This makes sense since the Munchkin cat breed isn’t an ancient cat breed; its origin stems from a spontaneously mutated gene, meaning that just about all “colors or patterns” will be acceptable, provided that the short gene is present and dominant.

 Fortunately…

-Which bring us to…
+This brings us to…

 And while…

-Knowing how much one would cost could go a long way in determining if you might like to know if your little guy gets sick or injured you won’t be on the hook for 100% of his or her medical bills.
+Purchasing a pet insurance policy isn’t always the “right” choice for everyone; how will you know if getting one isn’t suitable for you unless you research what these “kinds” of policies will and won’t cover?
+Knowing how much one would cost could go a long way in deciding if you might like to know if your little guy gets sick or injured, you won’t be on the hook for 100% of their medical bills.

 This is why…

-We chose to write our Best Pet Insurance Companies article so that you don’t have to do all the research on your own, and so that you can quickly determine whether or not a pet insurance policy is right for you.
+We chose to write our Best Pet Insurance Companies article so that you don’t have to do all the research on your own and so that you can quickly determine whether or not a pet insurance policy is right for you.

 this has helped me a lot thanks for making it